 So, what does a Kappa tattoo look like?

-A Kappa tattoo looks like a water demon.
+A Kappa tattoo looks like a traditional jJapanese water tattoo demon.
 A terrifying, beautiful, agile, mischievous water demon.
 Within that context, the Kappa can take on many forms but is generally described as a reptilian humanoid that inhabits the rivers and streams of Japan.

 For context, they are thought to be no larger than a human child in size.
 Covered in scaly skin, fluctuating in colors ranging from bright reds, to deep greens, earthy tones and even blues.